 Skilled nursing care is complex, high-level medical care or interventions directly supervised by a licensed or certified medical professional.
 These medical professionals typically include a registered nurse (RN), physical therapist, occupational therapist, or speech therapist.
-Skilled nursing care can take place in a hospital, rehabilitation center, skilled nursing facility, or at an individual’s home.
+Skilled nursing offers different levels of care and can take place in a hospital, rehabilitation center, skilled nursing facility, or at an individual’s home.

 Examples of skilled care can include wound care, physical therapy, occupational therapy, speech therapy, IV therapy or maintenance, injections, or specific types of complex disease management.
 It’s common to need skilled nursing care or interventions when recovering in the hospital after a surgery or procedure, as well as when building strength to return home.